Q: What is the cost to join the swim team?

 Q: Are there additional Fees to attend swim meets?

 A: Yes.
 Fee are associated with some swim meets.
 Each meet is a little different and so it is important when you are thinking about attending a meet, you read the meet flyer.
 Fees will be published in that flyer for that meet.
-You will be billed at a later time by our club treasurer for fees associated with any meets your swimmer has attended.
+Fees are payable at the time of meet registration and are non-refundable.
+Typically, YMCA meets will have no fees, while all other meets will.

 Q: How long does a swim meet last?